We love to make quick pickled cucumbers at our house.

 Experiment with the cucumber recipe below and then let me know what you think.

 Tips for making Quick-Pickled Cucumbers

 - We tend to stick with white vinegar when we are doing a quick pickled cucumber recipe.
 While you can experiment with apple cider vinegar or other fancy vinegar flavors we feel like the tastes start to overwhelm.

 - The thinner that you slice the cucumber the faster that they will pick up the sweet and salty flavor.

 - Feel free to experiment with adding in green onions or jalapenos to kick up the spice level.

 - You can serve these at room temperature.

-- We normally only pickle our cucumber for about 15 minutes before eating them but you can pickle them for up to an hour prior to serving.
+- We normally only pickle our cucumber for about 15 minutes before eating them.

 What is the best kind of vinegar for pickling?

 We much prefer to use white vinegar when pickling cucumbers.

 White vinegar doesn’t compete with the flavor of the cucumber in the same way that apple cider vinegar tends to do.